 The Buddhas come into this world to alleviate mankind’s suffering.
 The suffering brought about by birth will continue, as will the arrival of Buddhas.
 The cycle of birth, death, and rebirth is endless.

 Buddhism is unique among religions in that it doesn’t rely on things that go beyond the natural world.
-It promotes relief of suffering by basing its teachings on just the real world and not the apparent existence of
+It promotes relief of suffering by basing its teachings on just the real world and not the apparent existence of gods or demons.

 Buddhism relieves suffering in a grounded and meaningful way without any need for the